-Installed in 2011, this bronze sculpture is an ode to John Otto (1879-1952), a legend in the Grand Valley.
+Installed in 2011, this bronze sculpture is an ode to John Otto (1879-1952), a legend in Grand Junction.
 Otto was a pioneer; trail builder, advocate and the very first superintendent of the Colorado National Monument.
 He fell in love with the jagged canyons and worked tirelessly to gain national recognition for the ancient canyons and towering monoliths nestled in what locals call “the national park you’ve never heard of,” all thanks to Otto.

 3. “Big Drop Five,” by Alvin Sessions

 What better way to pay homage to Grand Junction’s biking culture than with this giant welded steel bike?
 Donated by the artist, Grand Junction resident Alvin Sessions, in 2006, the piece exemplifies extreme freedom and human-powered transportation, and, best of all, you’re allowed to climb on it.
 Perfect photo op here!